MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 ```

 It's also possible to change the execution policy for the current user without requiring you to run
 PowerShell elevated as an administrator.

-Set the execution policy for the current user to `RemoteSigned`.
-This step is unnecessary if you
+This step is unnecessary if you successfully set the
-successfully set the execution policy for the local machine to `RemoteSigned`.
+execution policy for the local machine to `RemoteSigned`.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-Now that you've changed the execution policy to `RemoteSigned`, the `Get-TimeService.ps1` script
+With the execution policy set to `RemoteSigned`, the `Get-TimeService.ps1` script runs successfully.
-runs successfully.

 ```powershell
 .\Get-TimeService.ps1